How Do I Set Up Pre-Registration for An Event? A Quick Guide

 Setting Up Pre-Registration for An Event for Free

-• Guidebook – With Guidebook's event management platform, you can create an Event Marketing Website and set up free registration with ease.
-Plus, as a Guidebook user, you have the option of incorporating a mobile app into your event experience, thus helping to boost engagement and even grow sponsorship revenue.
+• Guidebook: While Guidebook is a paid event tech platform, you can create (and publish) an event marketing website at no cost.
+You can also set up registration without any upfront costs.
+Plus, as a Guidebook user, you can enhance the attendee experience with an event app, thus helping to boost engagement and even grow sponsorship revenue.

-• Facebook Events – If your audience is active on Facebook, create a Facebook Event so that people can RSVP.
-Also encourage your followers to share the event to boost awareness.
+• Facebook Events: If your audience is active on Facebook, create a Facebook Event so that people can RSVP.
+Also encourage your followers to share the event and increase awareness.

 • Create promotional posts that you share on platforms like Instagram, LinkedIn, Facebook, TikTok, and Twitter.